 - Applicable application fees (listed on the application with each type of certification)

 - Verification of SEI training/Application for Certification Endorsement

-If you hold teacher certification in a foreign country, use this form to apply for Provisional Certification in Arizona.
-If you hold a teaching certificate in another state, you may use this form to apply for Arizona certification.
+If you hold teacher certification in a foreign country, use Application to Extend a Provisional Foreign Teacher Teaching Certificate to apply for Provisional Certification in Arizona.
+If you hold a teaching certificate in another state, you may use Application for Reciprocal Teaching and Reciprocal Administrative Certificate to apply for Arizona certification.
 Other types of Arizona teaching certification requirements may be reviewed here.